 This is more for high street lenders only and less so for smaller building societies or specialist lenders who typically do not credit score, but instead credit check.

 An example of this could be where everything fits criteria and passes affordability but if you have multiple issues – lets say adverse, tight on affordability and the deposit is gifted, the underwriter may decide that although everything fits on paper, they are using their discretion to not lend because too many boundaries are being pushed to the limit.

-There are any number of reasons why your Mortgage application has been declined.
+There are any number of reasons behind a Declined Mortgage Application.
 The key thing is to not worry.
 At the last count we had access to over 80 Mortgage lenders.
 That means 80 affordability calculations, 80 lots of criteria, 80 different underwriters etc. It is very rate that being declined once means you can not get a Mortgage.
 It may mean rates start go up a little, but even that is not a definite.

 If you have had your Mortgage application declined, get in touch, we can take a look and see what we can do for you.